Boston Tea Party (café chain)

 Boston Tea Party is a British family-owned independent café group headquartered at its first café in Park Street, Bristol, which was opened in 1995.
 The business has 22 cafés, predominantly in South West England.
-Each location adopts a unique interior design and the company emphasises the ethical sourcing of local produce.

-Charity

-In 2011, the company created a partnership with Coffee Kids, a charity that supports coffee farmers and their children.

-The company is very active in supporting local charities.
-Each cafe is active in choosing and supporting charities to support.
-Teams from Bristol attended Cock and Bull festival in 2018, raising £6,000 for Jamie's Farm, a charity that supports vulnerable inner city children.

-The company further support charities by donating 10p from the sale of each coffee to charities local to each cafe.

 Sustainability

-The company was the first coffee chain in the world to stop issuing single-use coffee cups on 1 June 2018, in order to impact the global plastic crisis.
-Customers wishing to have a takeaway coffee must now either bring their own cup, borrow a loan cup from the cafe, use a fully refundable deposit, or buy one.
-Boston Tea Party now offer reusable bamboo Ecoffee Cups at wholesale price to ensure there are no barriers to customers getting a takeaway coffee.
+On 1 June 2018, the company was the first coffee chain in the world to stop issuing single-use coffee cups in response to the global plastic pollution crisis.

-The cost saved from the use of paper cups – 10p per cup – is donated to charities local to each cafe.

-They have run talks and workshops sharing their learning and practices with other companies wishing to be more sustainable.

 All food is ethically sourced from sustainable resources.

 Awards

-In 2015, Boston Tea Party won the award for Best Café in Food Magazine and best chain café in Café Life.
-In the same year it was also nominated for the Society, Large Group and Innovation awards at the Sustainable Restaurant Awards.
+In 2015, Boston Tea Party won the award for Best Café in Food Magazine and Best chain café in Café Life.
+In the same year, it was also nominated for the Society, Large Group and Innovation awards at the Sustainable Restaurant Awards.

 Locations

-The company's head office is based in Park Street, Bristol, England.
+The company's head office is based on Park Street, Bristol, England.

 Current

-There are currently 24 cafés within England.
+There are currently 22 cafés within England.